-Important note: when calibrating I/Q it is important that the I/Q signals are not swapped when interfacing to the CMX994.
-This can be corrected by using bits 2 to 5 of the Input Gain and Routing register (\$B1).
+Important note: when calibrating I/Q it is important that:

+- 1. The I/Q signals are not swapped when interfacing to the CMX994.
+This can be corrected by using bits 2 to 5 of the Input Gain and Routing register (\$B1). - 2.
+The signal at the RF input is low enough so as not to obscure the DC offset that is being measured.